 These breaks, studies have found, mitigate the damage of too much sedentary time at work.
 By encouraging employees to leave their desks, stand up and move around, you protect them from injury and increase their focus, which directly boosts your bottom line.

-You can help your employees maintain good mental health by providing mental health care as part of insurance options and promoting mental health awareness and self-care in the office culture.
-It's also important to treat your employees with mental health disorders the same as you would an employee with a physical illness, allowing them to take time off or temporarily reduce their workload if necessary.
+You can also help your employees maintain good mental health.
+Provide mental healthcare as part of insurance options, and promote mental health awareness and self-care in the office culture.
+Be sure to treat your employees with mental health disorders the same as you would an employee with a physical illness, allowing them to take time off or temporarily reduce their workload if necessary.

 By creating a workplace culture that prioritizes employee health, businesses can increase their competitiveness, retain workers and improve their bottom lines.
 In other words, it's a win for everyone.